-CRM software can help you track prospects as they engage with your business through social media, email, and your website.
+CRM software can help you track prospects as they engage with your small business through social media, email and your website.
 That means you can respond to customer complaints as soon as they crop up.
 And the sooner you respond, the less time your customer has to stew on bad feelings.

 The same insight that allows you to create personalized correspondence for leads and prospects can also help you when a customer comes to you with a complaint.

-A quick look at your customer's history, as catalogued in your CRM, can give you an idea of how they've engaged with your business, what they've bought from you, and who they've worked with before.
+A quick look at your customer's history, as cataloged in your CRM, can give you an idea of how they've engaged with your business, what they've bought from you, and who they've worked with before.
 Armed with that info, you can offer solutions that haven't already been tried.

 Just remember, when you engage with a dissatisfied customer, you should:

-Listen.
+- Listen.
 Even if you know what their issue is, hear them out.

-Recap the issue.
+- Recap the issue.
 This is a good way to acknowledge their frustration and demonstrate that you were actually listening.